sufiyan-syed0921/market-validation-fsy/survey/README.md

 q9_tb_propy

 ```
-Using the subseted data from the previous section for Q9, I use the code above to generate the frequencies.
-Furthermore I create another column named q9 to recode the raw variable to a yes/no binary variable and then use summarize to generate the proportion of those who found issues in pitch smoothness in the yoke (yes), and the denominator and numerator for that calculation (the total sample size and count of "yes" responses".
-The "yes_p" column of this dataset is then used for graphing donut charts of these findings.

 **Graphing**

-The process for creating these charts were very similar to the donut charts created for the product review findings outlined here LINK.
+The process for creating these donut charts is very similar to the charts created for the product review findings outlined here **LINK**.

 ```R
 # Prepare data: Proportions of responses for 4 sets of responses